 - Establish and maintain the records and procedures necessary for the accountability of the University property inventory.

-- Maintain and update a listing of inventories completed by departments and notify the respective Campus Accounting offices of the status of completed inventories.
+- Maintain a listing of inventories completed by departments and notify the respective Campus Accounting offices of the status of completed inventories.
 MUHC inventory will be handled by the MUHC Controller’s Office.

 - Inventory shall be identified by affixing the inventory decal or tag to the property or by an alternative identification number, including the manufacturer’s serial number, model number, or other identification number in cases where the tag or decal cannot be affixed to the equipment (i.e., some fabricated equipment).
 The alternative identification number should be traceable to the corresponding documentation on files such as a purchase order or invoice.
 Non-owned property that must be tracked will be identified by a decal or tag of a different type and/or color than that affixed to University-owned property.

 Department Chairperson and Administrative Heads

-- Are responsible for all property purchased or constructed and assigned to the department.
+- Are responsible for all property purchased or fabricated and assigned to the department.

 - Establish appropriate controls for all products purchased with University funds, maintain records and controls for sensitive or portable equipment such as laptop and desktop computers, monitors and printers, and guns, which are not otherwise inventoried under provisions of this policy, and produce evidence of such controls upon request from the appropriate authority.
 The information maintained must include: